pgw-code/was_counter/README.md

 ## Project Structure

-src/lib.rs: The main Rust code that defines the Counter struct and its methods.
+**src/lib.rs:** The main Rust code that defines the Counter struct and its methods.

-Cargo.toml: Configuration file specifying the project dependencies and crate type.
+**Cargo.toml**: Configuration file specifying the project dependencies and crate type.

-index.html: The HTML file that includes the user interface and JavaScript to interact with the Rust WebAssembly module.
+**index.html**: The HTML file that includes the user interface and JavaScript to interact with the Rust WebAssembly module.

-pkg/: The output directory where the WebAssembly and JavaScript files are generated after running wasm-pack build.
+**pkg/:** The output directory where the WebAssembly and JavaScript files are generated after running wasm-pack build.